tc39/proposal-smart-pipelines/readme.md

 // but has no topic binding.
 ```
 If a prefix pipeline is used within a context in which the topic is not
-resolvable, then this is an [early error][], just like how it is an error to use
+resolvable, then this is an [early error][].
+This is just like how it is an
-explicit topic references within a context without a topic in general:
+error to use explicit topic references within a context without a topic:

 ```js
 function () {